 Dima’s father is a police officer but has not been paid in more than six months.
 Her parents struggle to feed their children and meet their basic needs.
 “There is no food anymore,” Rawiyah says.
 “People will die.”

-Yemen has recorded more than one million cases of cholera.
+After being faced with the largest cholera outbreak in modern history in 2017, Yemen is once again seeing a resurgence of the illness with 335,703 suspected cholera cases and 610 associated deaths recorded since January of this year.
 With more than half of its health care facilities destroyed by fighting and airstrikes, and a mass exodus of physicians, the country cannot adequately respond to the deadly epidemic.

 “Ever since this child was born, he has been sick,” says Abdul.
 “Sometimes we have one meal a day.
 Sometimes we don’t eat at all.”

 The IRC provides health, nutrition, water and sanitation services to more than a quarter-million people in Yemen.
 Each week, we reach 10,000 individuals with health services and offer nutrition assistance and treatment to 500 children, and provide cash transfers and vouchers for food to 5,000 families.